skip to main content

 You can upgrade any Starlink plan to a portable Roam plan, but you should be aware that there are a lot of trade-offs in this switch.
 Roam plans give you portability, but they are more expensive, have lower speeds, and use Starlink’s mobile service plan, which has a lower data priority than standard residential plans.

-To use the in-motion feature of Starlink Roam Unlimited, you either need the Flat High Performance Starlink kit (which will cost you a whopping $2,500 upfront), or the new Starlink Roam 50GB, which costs $599.
-While this is a huge improvement and makes Roam a viable option for the average Starlink customer, it’s still several times the cost of a 5G hotspot.
-It’s also worth noting that most home 5G plans provide equipment free of charge, so it’s worth checking to see if 5G is a viable alternative to satellite in your area.
+It is worth noting that even the cheaper of the two options is still several times the cost of a 5G hotspot.
+It’s also worth noting that most home 5G plans provide equipment free of charge, so it’s worth considering if 5G is a viable alternative to satellite in your area.

 What is portable internet?